 With this capability, an IT organization can now ask their colleagues or business client to define “what information is mission critical?” even if the data is not sitting in a fully mission critical system to the business.
 Unlike traditional disaster recovery environments, with content replication you can create a true Continuity of Operations plan for mission critical data with the most important content, without worrying and with barely any downtime.

-Learn more by watching our webinar: SharePoint High Availability or Disaster Recovery?
-That is the Question.
+Learn more by watching our webinar: How to Prevent a SharePoint Migration Disaster

 Adam is a Group Program Manager of Secure Collaboration at Exostar and a Microsoft MVP advocating for collaboration by connecting business needs with the right technology.
 Prior to Exostar, Adam was a Product Manager for Migration at a market leading ISV and a Practice Lead for Office 365 in a cutting-edge Microsoft Consulting firm.
 Over the last decade Adam has been responsible for moving customers to the cloud, designing and implementing information architecture (SharePoint Farm and content) and increasing user adoption.
 Adam is an ongoing member of the SharePoint Saturday DC coordinating committee and active speaker at many national events.